Access the latest issue of the IFAJ newsletter.

 Star Prize for print journalism

-Mary Baxter of Canada is this year’s winner of the IFAJ Star Prize for print journalism.
-The award was announced at the 2012 International Federation of Agricultural Journalists (IFAJ) congress in Sweden.
+Mike Abram of United Kingdom is this year’s winner of the IFAJ Star Prize for print journalism.
+The award was announced at the 2013 International Federation of Agricultural Journalists (IFAJ) congress in Argentina.

 Young Leaders Award